Visit the City of Marseille for 1 Day

 End the Day with Traditional Provençal Cuisine

-End your day in Marseilles at Restaurant La Nautique, set on a floating pavilion, offering bistro cuisine using fresh produce and an excellent local wine list.
+End your day in Marseille at Restaurant La Nautique, set on a floating pavilion, offering bistro cuisine using fresh produce and an excellent local wine list.

 Conclusion